ElfSundae/laravel-apps/README.md

 ### Define Application Routes

-The `routes` method helps you define route group for each application.
+The `routes` method on the app manager helps you define route group for each application.
 In general, you will call it in the `map` method of your `RouteServiceProvider`:

 ```
 class RouteServiceProvider extends ServiceProvider